 message: |

-To run `docker` on the host (assumes docker-cli is installed), run the following commands:
+To run docker on the host (assumes docker-cli is installed):

 ------